-Since his election to Parliament, Mark has been working hard to represent the people of the Parkes electorate in Canberra.
+Since his election to Parliament in 2007, Mark has been working hard to represent the people of the Parkes electorate in Canberra.
 He has previously held a place in the Shadow Ministry: as Shadow Parliamentary Secretary for Water Resources and Conservation; and as the Shadow Parliamentary Secretary for Ageing and the Voluntary Sector.

 Mark holds a position on the House of Representatives Health and Ageing Committee.
 He is also co-chair of the Parliamentary Friends of Meals on Wheels and Parliamentary Friends of Epilepsy.

 As a Federal Member Mark continues to work hard to improve local roads and infrastructure.
 He is passionate about providing opportunities for people of all ages to further their education and to develop practical skills.
 Mark has helped deliver positive results for his community, including the Gwydir Learning Region, a successful partnership between Gwydir Shire Council, local schools, TAFE, universities and businesses.

 Family and community are two things Mark values above all else.
 In his spare time, he enjoys spending time with his family and friends.

 Phone: (02) 6882 0999

 69 Heber Street

 Fax: 02 6751 1253